 How It Works

-A displacement reaction is responsible for crystal formation:
+A single displacement reaction is responsible for crystal formation:

 2 Ag+ + Cu → Cu2+ + 2 Ag

-Copper isn’t the only metal that works for this project.
-Silver will also replace mercury.
-However, mercury is toxic.
-If you happen to have mercury sitting around, you could place a bead into a container of silver nitrate and see the same effect.
+Silver is very far down the metal reactivity series.
+What this means is copper isn’t the only metal that works for this project.
+For example, silver also replaces mercury.
+If you happen to have mercury sitting around, you can place a bead into a container of silver nitrate and see the same effect.

 Dendritic Silver Crystals